krschroeder/baseframe_js/readme.md

 //necessary for all plugin's to operate
-//much like jQuery's $.data method, the $.store is similar installStoreToLibrary(true);
+//much like jQuery's $.data method, the $.store is similar
+//NOTE: this can be ignored if using jQuery, and it'll fallback to its
+// $.fn.data method to store instances and their params. installStoreToLibrary(true);

 //perhaps for some reason you don't want to install